 - Intuitive App: Brilliant makes their app interactive just like their site-based service, so you can learn on the go no matter what.

-A module consists of video content (usually), as well as text-based documents, PDFs, images, and more downloadable content, which all works to teach you one working part of a broad skill.
+A module consists of video content (usually), as well as text-based documents, PDFs, images, and more downloadable content, which all work to teach you one working part of a broad skill.
 Modules are linear learning methods that bring you from point A through each module to point Z.

 With modules, you have to learn the previous one to know the next one.
 Some modules may include interactive content while others do not.

 Depending on what the subject is, if it calls for it, and what the course instructor/creator has included, you may only have video content, making it slightly less interactive.
 Again, depending on the skill you’re trying to learn, this doesn’t have to be a bad thing.

 Brilliant is definitely unique in this regard.
 While they do have video modules and whatnot, they’re heavily reliant on interactive learning.

 After all, you can’t just be taught logic and reasoning without actually applying yourself to it properly.
 Brilliant’s interactive methods work on their app as well as on web-based applications, so you’ll be able to have the same learning experience no matter what.

 Skillshare Pros and Cons